Newsletter December 2008

-If you are looking to get into shooting stock (it is easier than you think) and would like to attend a course here in Dorset, please show your interest by completing the short form at the end of the page.
+If you are looking to get into shooting stock, it is easier than you think.
+If you would like to attend a course here in Dorset, please show your interest by getting in touch.
 Shooting and uploading stock costs barely anything but could slowly create a very healthy and residual income for years if done right!

 "Right" said RED

-Now, you may or may not have heard of RED although I mentioned them a few times when I was first made aware of their presence in the photography/videography world a couple of years ago, but they are now taking the (photography) world by storm.
+Now, you may or may not have heard of RED.
+I mentioned them a few times when I was first made aware of their presence in the photography/videography world a couple of years ago.
+They are now taking the (photography) world by storm.

-I have always maintained that photo and video would merge and even though Canon and Nikon have made this quite clear lately, RED have taken it Oh so much further!
+I have always maintained that photo and video would merge.
+Even though Canon and Nikon have made this quite clear lately, RED have taken it oh so much further!

-Fancy a camera set up with over 1 million combinations and bolt on, upgradeable applications meaning it is future proof for ever more?
+Fancy a camera set up with over 1 million combinations and bolt on, upgradeable applications meaning it is future proofed?
 Even more reason for me to pull my finger out and get on with starting the video section of ATP.

 I love Christmas, even more so since my kids were born and even more so again now that we are back in the UK permanently.
-It is nice not having to pack and fly to the UK for just a few days and then do it all back again with even more luggage on the return journey.
+It is nice not having to pack and fly to the UK for just a few days.
+Then do it all back again with even more luggage on the return journey.

 Anyway, no real reason for this particular entry other than to say I hope you all have a wonderful Christmas and a brilliant, happy, safe and prosperous 2009.

-..and thank you to all the people that have taken time out to write in to us over the past year expressing thanks and gratitude, it makes maintaining the site that much more enjoyable.
+Also, thank you to all the people that have taken time out to write in to us over the past year expressing thanks and gratitude.
+It makes maintaining the site that much more enjoyable.